What is the MHEC?

 Why should I become an MHEC Member?

-Answer: MHEC frees up personnel in a member organization to focus on other areas of their business, while we work as an extension of your purchasing department.
-Your contracts and membership services teams at MHEC research the latest trends in products and services, understand member business needs, and benchmark our contract prices to ensure competitive contracts.
+Answer: MHEC works as an extension of a member organization's purchasing department.
+Partnering with us frees up personnel in a member organization to focus on other areas of their work.
+While you do what you do best, our contracts and membership services teams at MHEC researches the latest trends in products and services, understands member business needs, and benchmarks our contract prices to ensure competitive contracts.
 Our mission is all about serving our members and being responsive when questions or problems arise.